reip-project/reip-pipelines/FSM.md

 ## At it's core, this is how the finite state machines work:

+(NOTE: this is for illustration purposes and is not complete code)

 The individual state (a value ( `bool` ) and a potential ( ∈ `[-1, 0, 1]` - think potential energy of the state value )):

 ```python